T-JN/ALL-Research/README.md

 The results of the research  (source codes, algorithms, numerical indicators, visualizations, etc.) are in a private repository.

-1. Network infrastructures assessment stability. https://doi.org/10.1063/5.0136237
+1. Network infrastructures assessment stability.. https://doi.org/10.1063/5.0136237

 2. DATA PREPARATION MODEL FOR TRAINING NEURAL NETWORKS